lucasamesquita/VisualEasier/README.md

 This structure supports data exported from MicroXRF, SEM/EDS, EPMA, and other spatially resolved techniques.

+## Building
+The application was developed in the R programming language (version 4.3.2), using the Shiny framework for the user interface.
+The following R packages were used to support data handling, image processing, and visualization tasks:

+- `shiny`
+- `shinythemes`
+- `tidyverse`
+- `readr`
+- `reshape2`
+- `raster`
+- `data.table`
+- `patchwork`
+- `Cairo`
+- `imager`
+- `pals`
+- `rsconnect`
+- `rasterVis`
+- `ggpubr`

+All required packages can be installed directly from CRAN.
+The application is organized into a single R script containing both UI and server functions, and it can be launched locally in RStudio or published to a Shiny server.

 ## Usage
 The application can be launched locally through RStudio or accessed via web browser (coming soon at **[https://apps.sgb.gov.br](https://apps.sgb.gov.br)**).